YuLim2/YuLim2/README.md

 - 🌱 I'm learning about the basic of JAVA!
 - 💻 I'm tring to study Machine Learning!
 - 📚 I'm tring to read books everyday!
+- 🔤 I'm studying English to go 🇨🇦!

 #### BIO